 US stock market sinks as price of crude oil resumes a slide

-NEW YORK (AP) — Stocks are moving mostly lower in midday trading, led by declines in the energy sector as the price of oil resumes a long-term slide.
+NEW YORK (AP) — Stocks are closing mostly lower, led by declines in the energy sector as the price of oil resumes a long-term slide.

 The dollar rebounded Thursday, a day after plunging against the euro.